HumanSignal/label-studio/docs/source/tags/pairwise.md

 meta_description: Customize Label Studio with the Pairwise tag for object comparison tasks for machine learning and data science projects.
 ---

-Use the Pairwise tag to compare two different objects and select one item from the list.
-If you want annotators to compare two objects and determine whether they are similar or not, use the Choices tag.
+Use the `Pairwise` tag to compare two different objects and select one item from the list.
+If you want annotators to compare two objects and determine whether they are similar or not, use the `Choices` tag.

-Use with the following data types: audio, image, HTML, paragraphs, text, time series, video
+Use with the following data types: audio, image, HTML, paragraphs, text, time series, video.

 ### Parameters